What Israel Is Doing

 Journalists and documentation

 Sub-article (c) of the Genocide Convention covers "deliberately inflicting conditions of life calculated to bring about physical destruction."
 The systematic targeting of water, food, medical, and shelter infrastructure is not collateral damage.
-It is the deliberate destruction of what keeps people alive.
+It is the deliberate destruction of what keeps people alive — a pattern now documented across Gaza, Lebanon, and Iran.

 This is not fringe advocacy.
-The most credible international legal and humanitarian institutions in the world have concluded — not just that the evidence warrants investigation, but that genocide is occurring.
+The most credible international legal and humanitarian institutions in the world have concluded — not just that the evidence warrants investigation, but that genocide is occurring in Gaza, and that Israeli military conduct in Lebanon and Iran constitutes war crimes under international humanitarian law.
+This includes the verified and ongoing use of white phosphorus — a chemical incendiary weapon — in densely populated civilian areas across Gaza and Lebanon, documented by Human Rights Watch, Amnesty International, and the UN.

 Report A/HRC/60/CRP.3: Israel "has committed and is continuing to commit genocide"